Otto-G/education-python/PythonForEverybody/README.md

 Since this returns true, it will print the value and subtract 1.
 From there it returns to the beginning and evaluates if `n` (now 4) is greater than 0.
 This pattern continues until `n=0` and the `while` statement returns false.
-At that point it goes to the next unindented line and prints out "Blastoff".
+At that point it goes to the next un-indented line and prints out "Blastoff".

 Every time that the `while` statement is evaluated is a new iteration and every time that it returns to the initial `while` statement is a loop.
-It is importatnt to make sure that there is an end to the loop by some variable that will change every loop which will make the `while` statement return false.
+It is important to make sure that there is an end to the loop by some variable that will change every loop which will make the `while` statement return false.
 The variable that is changed can be called the *iteration* variable.
 If there is no *iteration variable* or some other signal that will eventually cause an exit,